 It was a straightforward love story but it had complex characters which you can’t help but root for.
 I liked the descriptions of this town on Lake Michigan; it had a community feel to it.
 The pace of the story doesn’t drop from start to finish which is always a plus.
 Once I started reading this book, I finished it almost in a day.
 I enjoyed reading this book.

-*Click on the image above to get your own copy from Amazon.
+*Click on the book cover above to get your own copy.